The ultimate guide to B2B branding

 How do you measure ROI?

 To measure how effective your brand is online, you can look at how highly your website ranks in organic search results and how many impressions and interactions your online content is generating.
-You can also look at website analytics such as site traffic, bounce times, and how many of your webpages a person will visit on average.
+You can also look at website analytics such as site traffic, bounce times, and how many of your web pages a person visits on average.

 This can tell you how good the user experience is on your website and how well your online content is attracting and connecting with your audience.

-You can also look at how long is spent on each sales cycle, helping you to identify areas where you can educate your customers through your brand and build trust, speeding up the sales process.
+You can also look at how long is spent in each sales cycle to identify areas where you can educate your customers, build trust, and improve efficiency.
 You can use a customer relationship management (CRM) system to do this.

 How often should you rebrand or refresh your business?